 The company is pleased to announce the commencement of a modern 3-D distributed array IP/resistivity survey at the WPC project by Dias Geophysical.
 This survey is planned to accelerate drill targeting at the company's high-grade carbonate replacement silver-lead-zinc target.
 The innovative geophysical survey takes full advantage of Dias's cutting-edge technology.
 The patented system provides maximum data density, affording the company the most accurate shallow and deep subsurface electrical information available.
 Utilizing the long Alaskan daylight hours along with increased crews allows Dias to carry out this large-scale survey efficiently and leaves no sign of disturbance after being removed.
 The data will be processed with advanced 3-D inversion modelling as the survey progresses for real-time drilling decisions.

 About Western Alaska Minerals Corp.

-Western Alaska is an Alaska- and Arizona-based company, listed on the TSX Venture Exchange and focused on discovery of high-grade, district-scale ore systems in the historic Illinois Creek mining district located in western Alaska.
-Western Alaska's 100-per-cent-owned claims cover 73,120 acres (114.25 square miles or 29,591 hectares), roughly 45 kilometres from the Yukon River.
+The company is an Alaska- and Arizona-based company, listed on the TSX Venture Exchange and focused on discovery of high-grade, district-scale ore systems in the historic Illinois Creek mining district, located in western Alaska.
+Its 100-per-cent-owned claims cover 73,120 acres (114.25 square miles or 29,591 hectares), roughly 45 kilometres from the Yukon River.
 The district encompasses at least five deposits containing gold, silver, copper, lead and zinc, and was originally discovered by Anaconda Minerals Co. in the early 1980s.
-Since 2010, Western Alaska, along with precursor Western Alaska Copper & Gold Company, has reassembled the Anaconda property package and has been engaged in exploring the district.
+Since 2010, Western Alaska Minerals, along with precursor Western Alaska Copper & Gold Company, has reassembled the Anaconda property package and been engaged in exploring the district.

 The company remains focused on delivering value to its shareholders and stakeholders while adhering to the highest standards of environmental stewardship and community engagement.